Network Rail has paid out £1m for slips, trips and falls in the past five years

-The highest fine given was £36,392, after a passenger “slipped on liquid and landed heavily on their right hip” at Charing Cross station.
-The lowest fine was £10, after a passenger slipped on ice at an entrance to Victoria Station, and suffered personal injuries and damages to their suit.
+The highest compensation amount was £36,392, after a passenger “slipped on liquid and landed heavily on their right hip” at Charing Cross station.
+The lowest was £10, after a passenger slipped on ice at an entrance to Victoria Station, and suffered personal injuries and damages to their suit.

-The most recent case was a fine of £27,602, after a passenger slipped on pigeon faeces at Paddington Station.
-Overall, there have been four fines given to Network Rail in the past five years, as a result of passengers slipping on bird faeces.
+The most recent case was a payment of £27,602, after a passenger slipped on pigeon faeces at Paddington Station.
+Overall, there have been four payments by Network Rail in the past five years, as a result of passengers slipping on bird faeces.

 Phillip Thrower, Head of Claims and Insurance at Network Rails emphasised that: “with tens of millions of people using our stations every day, only a tiny fraction experience a mishap”.

-Over half of the £1m total fines were made due to accidents at the following stations:
+Over half of the £1m total payments were made due to accidents at the following stations:

 - Euston – a passenger received £35,721 for slipping.

 - Paddington – a passenger received £36.392 for slipping.